gVallverdu/pychemcurv/README.rst

 Citing pychemcurv
 =================

+Please, consider to cite the following paper when using either the `pychemcurv` library or the web application.

 Julia Sabalot-Cuzzubbo, Germain Salvato Vallverdu, Didier Bégué and Jacky Cresson *Relating the molecular topology and local geometry: Haddon’s pyramidalization angle and the Gaussian curvature*,